 Welcome to Katoomba

-Katoomba has a wide variety of architectural styles, from the miners cottges of the 1800s and the Federation style (this term relates to the 'Federation' of Australia which occurred in 1901.
-(Federation, the peaceful transition from colonies to Commonwealth) and the boom times of the 1920's when Katoomba was the place to come to experience the health giving properties of our invigorating air and water.
+Katoomba has a wide variety of architectural styles, from the miners' cottages of the 1800s and the Federation style homes (this term relates to the 'Federation' of Australia which occurred in 1901.
+(Federation, the peaceful transition from colonies to Commonwealth) and the boom times of the 1920s when Katoomba was the place to come to experience the health giving properties of our invigorating air and water.

 Look out for more historical information and photos in shop-front windows and on display within local businesses.